-- 1. Cut the sealing film over the plate and remove it from the desired number of well strips.
-Make sure the rest of wells are well sealed. - 2.
-Add 100 $\mu$ l of diluted samples or positive control (1:100 diluted with 1X Diluent Buffer) per well and incubate for 1 hour at room temperature with gentle shaking. - 3.
-Aspirate each well and wash by adding $200\,\mu$ l of 1X Assay wash buffer.
+- 1. Take the desired number of well strips from the plate.
+Make sure the rest of strips are well sealed. - 2.Add 100 μ l of diluted samples or positive control (1:100 diluted with 1X Diluent Buffer) per well and incubate for 1 hour at room temperature with gentle shaking. - Note: We recommend having a blank condition.
+For the blank, add only 1x Diluent buffer to the well. - 3.
+Aspirate each well and wash by adding 200μl of 1X Assay wash buffer.
 Repeat the process twice for a total of three washes.
 Completely remove liquid at each wash by firmly tapping the plate against clean paper towels. - 4.
-Add 100 μl of diluted anti-human IgG antibody conjugated to HRP to each well and incubate for 0.5 hours at room temperature with gentle shaking. - 5.
+Add 100 μl of diluted anti-Human IgG antibody conjugated to HRP to each well and incubate for 30 minutes at room temperature with gentle shaking. - 5.
 Repeat the aspiration/wash as in step 3. - 6.
-Add $100\,\mu$ l of Substrate to each well and incubate for 5-30 minutes. - 7.
-Add $50\,\mu l$ of Stop solution to each well.
-The color in the wells should change from blue to yellow. - 8.
+Add $100 \mu l$ of Substrate to each well and incubate for 7-30 minutes. - Note: Positive control will turn blue.
+Samples should be stopped when blue color begins to appear in blank. - 8.
+Add 50 μ l of Stop solution to each well.
+The color in the wells should change from blue to yellow. - 9.
 Determine the optical density of each well with a microplate reader at 450 nm within 30 minutes.